Tensor Completion Leveraging Graph Information: A Dynamic Regularization Approach with Statistical Guarantees: Notations and Preliminaries

 \subsection{Problem Formulation}

-In this subsection we construct a basic model for low-rank TC based on transformed t-SVD.
-The reason why we employ transformed t-SVD as the starting point is mainly based on the following considerations: (1) t-SVD has demonstrated its advantages in exploiting the global structure information in many tensor based applications; (2) unlike other forms of decomposition, in t-SVD the feature factors are still tensor structures maintaining information from the third dimension (e.g., time), which facilitates the embedding of dynamic graph information.
+In this subsection, we formulate a basic model for low-rank TC based on the transformed t-SVD framework.
+This choice is motivated by two key considerations: (1) t-SVD has shown superior capability in capturing global structural information in various tensor-based applications; (2) t-SVD preserves the tensor structure of the feature components, especially along the third mode (e.g., time), which facilitates the integration of dynamic graph information.